 Joao Pedro Resende, Andrés Pérez M., Vittorio Peretti & Carolina Monzón

-The tightening cycle is close to concluding, with incoming data determining the terminal rate.
+We believe the tightening cycle is close to concluding, with incoming data determining the terminal rate.
 We expect a 50bp increase to 13.25% at the next monetary policy meeting (March 31).
 Significant inflation persistence would prevent early rate cuts.
 We see rates ending this year at 10.5%.
-The Monetary Policy Report to be released on Monday and meeting minutes on Tuesday should provide further insights on the policy rate path going forward.
+The meeting minutes to be released on Tuesday and the Monetary Policy Report presentation on Wednesday should provide further insights on the policy rate path going forward.